Every Valley: Promotion

 The announcement of the album's release was shortly preceded by the release of "Progress", one of the album's tracks, on a single of the same name on 9 March 2017.
 Every Valley was officially unveiled by the band on 20 March, through an announcement video uploaded onto the band's social media pages that detailed the album's title and a release date of 7 July 2017.
 Two weeks later, on 3 April, the album was put up for pre-order on their website and through various retailers.
 The album's full track list and featured artists were also revealed on the day.
 The album will be released on compact disc, digital download and LP vinyl formats, along with a limited edition clear vinyl format.

 A music video for "Progress" was also released on 3 April.
 The video, which pays a homage to the signature surrealism of the music videos of Kraftwerk, features the band surveying the musical progress of cloned versions of themselves, with scientists in white coat also observing and recording notes.
 Willgoose stated about the video, "the song itself nods quite heavily to Kraftwerk, we also thought it'd be nice to make the video a similarly respectful doff of the cap in their direction."
-Prior to the release of the album, two shows by the band, billed as "Every Valley Live", will be played at the Ebbw Vale Institute on 8 and 9 June, staged to preview and promote the album's release.
-The concerts will be preceded themselves by a previously-announced show at the Electric Ballroom, in London, England, on 31 May.
+Prior to the release of the album, two shows by the band, billed as "Every Valley Live", were played at the Ebbw Vale Institute on 8 and 9 June, staged to preview and promote the album's release.
+The concerts themselves were preceded by a previously-announced show at the Electric Ballroom, in London, England, on 31 May.